 One of the ways we’re supporting our member photographers during COVID-19 is with a weekly Member Open House.
 Most Fridays, we’re going to be hosting discussions that we hope you’ll find interesting and informative for our members.
 Please email me if you have suggestions for future programs.
 They’ll last about an hour, but most weeks I’ll be able to stick around afterward to discuss any topic.

-Since recently the changes to our Stock Requests policies have been an issue of concern for some member photographers, I wanted to share some of the reasoning that guides this (and other) decision(s) at Wonderful Machine.
+Recently, the changes to our Stock Requests policies have been an issue of concern for some member photographers.
+So, I wanted to share some of the reasoning that guides this (and other) decision(s) at Wonderful Machine.

-We began by talking about how we have handled Stock Requests in the past and how they have changed.
+During the Member Open House, we discussed how we have handled Stock Requests in the past and how they have changed.
 In the past, when clients sent us stock requests, we would simply pass them to our member photographers and they would send their submissions directly to the clients.
-Many of our clients appreciate having access to that content, and many of our photographers like that this gives them a direct connection to the clients.
+Many of our clients appreciate having access to that content.
+And many of our photographers like that this gives them a direct connection to the clients.

 However, both photographers and clients have also raised questions about this process as well.
 Photographers have pointed out that the stock requests don’t always apply to them or that they tend to be very low-budget.
 Clients (especially commercial clients) have said they do not want to interact with dozens of photographers to find a single stock image.

-Another drawback of our traditional approach is that when five photographers offer up content to a single client, the client possesses a disproportionate negotiating leverage, in turn driving down the value of the stock photo.
+Another drawback of our traditional approach is that when five photographers offer up content to a single client, the client possesses a disproportionate negotiating leverage.
+This, in turn, drives down the value of the stock photo.
 It’s basic supply and demand.
 When we’re increasing the supply, the price drops.

 Finally, from the perspective of Wonderful Machine, managing this process for clients can be very labor-intensive.
 To provide that service and keep staff at work on the other services for our member photographers, we need to charge some combination of a production fee to the client or a commission to the photographer.
 No matter what you call it, it has to come out of the total budget for the project.